cfarkas/annotate_my_genomes/README.md

 # annotate_my_genomes
 ### :microscope: :hatching_chick: :hatched_chick:
-Genome annotation pipeline using long sequencing reads from non-model (and model) organisms.
+Genome annotation pipeline using long sequencing reads from non-model (and model) animal organisms.

 ## Pipeline Outline

-  annotate_my_genomes are a set of bash scripts that aim to annotate transfrags obtained by genome-guided transcriptome assembly strategies (StringTie) coming from long read RNA-Seq alignments (i.e. PacBio/Oxford Nanopore technologies).
+  annotate_my_genomes are a set of bash scripts that aim to annotate transfrags obtained by genome-guided transcriptome assembly strategies (StringTie) coming from long read RNA-Seq alignments in animal genomes (i.e. PacBio/Oxford Nanopore technologies).
 Transcripts are classified by its coding potential and identified as novel or reconciliated with the current reference annotation.

   Often, genomes from non-model organisms (and even from model organisms) contain reference genome annotation available in GTF format (Gene Transfer Format), but these annotations may fail to capture all genome features.
 Novel genes and novel transcripts can be absent from reference genome annotations due tissue or stage-specific gene expression when using RNA-seq data for transcript characterization.
 The pipeline aims to conciliate current gene annotation from an organism and expand this annotation by annotating transcripts with GAWN (Genome Annotation Without Nightmares, please see https://github.com/enormandeau/gawn) and classify coding potential with CNIT tool (http://cnit.noncode.org/CNIT/).
 The input for this pipeline are GTF files coming from StringTie tool using long sequencing reads settings (for documentation, please see http://ccb.jhu.edu/software/stringtie/ and the documentation in this repository).